CNS 7.1 / GCTS: Grounded Chiral Tensor Synthesis

 GCTS Experiments

-The falsifiable experiment plan for latent-context recovery, oracle-less grounding, calibration, chirality, and adversarial record suppression.
+The falsifiable experiment plan for latent-context recovery, oracle-less grounding, calibration, access-state modeling, chirality, and adversarial record suppression.

 Chapter